chrisnoonan98675/site/xl-testview/how-to/configure-xl-testview.markdown

     # Send only cookies if using a secure connection.
 Set this to true if you
     # are running your server on https
     secure-cookie = false

+    # Configure the HTTP server thread pool
+    threadpool {
+      min = 10
+      max = 20
     }
+  }

   # XL TestView includes a rich set of demonstration data to show all features.
   # Set this property to false to start with a clean database.
-This setting
+This feature
   # only works on the first startup, to prevent overwriting existing data.
   load-demo-data = true